AI Image Search — Visual Search Engine

 AI image search is a way to search the web or an image index using pixels instead of typed keywords.
 The system reads shapes, colors, textures, logos, faces, labels, and scene details, then returns visually similar results or likely identities.

-This method is closely related to content-based image retrieval, a field focused on finding images by visual features rather than text metadata: https://en.wikipedia.org/wiki/Content-based_image_retrieval.
+This method is closely related to content-based image retrieval, a field focused on finding images by visual features rather than text metadata (source: Wikipedia – Content-based image retrieval).
 Lens App applies that idea in a mobile workflow, so a user can upload a photo, crop the subject, and review ranked matches with context.

-Visual identification helps when you have a photo but no name for the subject.
+AI image search is useful when a picture is your starting point and you need to discover what it shows.
 It is especially useful for screenshots, products, landmarks, artwork, clothing, tools, and unfamiliar objects.

 How AI Image Search — Visual Search Engine Works